 Recap—what to do in this phase:

-If you’re a first-time homebuyer and you’d like to learn more, Guidance Residential has created a brief e-book just for you.
-The First Time Homebuyer’s Guide covers preparing for upcoming costs, shopping with a Realtor, choosing a home financing option, and closing on your new home.
+If you’re a first-time homebuyer, Guidance Residential has created a helpful eBook just for you.
+The First-Time Homebuyer’s Guide provides useful tips for everything from preparing for upcoming costs, shopping with a Realtor, and choosing a home financing option to closing on your new home.
 Download the First Time Homebuyer’s Guide for free.